Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on March 1, 2021

 How can Pandia Health help?

 Pandia Health makes accessing birth control easier than ever!
 Sign up for our FREE delivery service to get your prescription sent right to your mailbox.
-You can also schedule an online consultation with one of our expert doctors if you live in AZ, CA, CO, FL, GA, MI, NV, TX, WA, or WY.
+You can also schedule an online consultation with one of our expert doctors if you live in AZ, CA, CO, FL, GA, IL, MI, NV, TX, TN, PA, WA, or WY.

 With Pandia Health, you can #SkipTheTrip to the pharmacy and feel confident that you will never run out of birth control on our watch.